 Facebook lead ads are a great way to encourage people to contact your business and to request information or services from you with minimal effort.
+Bottom line, they are the best ad unit for Facebook lead capture.
 This user-friendly, mobile-friendly ad format enables potential customers to provide you with their contact details and further information about the products or services they are interested in.
 Not only do lead ads allow people to request specific information, but they also allow you to capture customer details for later targeting without the person visiting your site.

 Lead form ads include a call-to-action that opens a form pre-populated with any information the user has already provided via the Facebook platform.
 These details can then be reviewed and edited before submission.

 By skipping the need to visit your website, Facebook lead ads make filling out Facebook lead forms shorter and easier for your potential leads.
 But what does that mean for you?
 Here are few reasons why lead ads can help your Facebook marketing strategy: